SamuelCarriles/fhemas/README.md

 ## Status & Roadmap

-> **fhir-schemas** is currently in early active development.
+> **fhhemas** is currently in early active development.

 To see what is currently implemented, what we are working on, and future plans, please visit the [GitHub Projects board.](https://github.com/users/SamuelCarriles/projects/7/views/1)

 ## How it works

-fhir-schemas operates in two main phases:
+fhemas operates in two main phases:

 **Phase 1 — Engine Initialization**